310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% bubble Tetora %}
 Ahh, now that you mention it, vehicles do come up a lot in hero sentai stuff too, don’t they?

-And I think Kamen Rider has practically done every genre by now, so I think we should be okay as long as we rearrange it a little…
+And I think Kamen Rider has practically done every genre by now, so I think we should be okay as long as we rearrange it a li’l…

 ‘Cuz that way, we could make it so that our enemy is a monster in the form of an automobile, or something.
 {% endbubble %}